swiftlang/swift/docs/CompilerPerformance.md

   - `llvm-bcanalyzer` can print (in rough form) the contents of LLVM bitcode streams, such as Swift module files and the PCH/PCM files clang stores its serialized ASTs in.
-The latter requires combing `llvm-objdump` and `llvm-bcanalyzer` in the following fashion: `llvm-objdump -raw-clang-ast file.pcm | llvm-bcanalyzer -dump`
+The latter requires combining `llvm-objdump` and `llvm-bcanalyzer` in the following fashion: `llvm-objdump --raw-clang-ast file.pcm | llvm-bcanalyzer -dump`

   - `llvm-dwarfdump` and `llvm-dis` can be used to print textual representations